The Dark Side of the Moon (Nikon D850 shooting techniques)

-From our campsite, it was a 2 mile round trip, unmarked hike across a high desert to Sunset Arch.
+From our campsite, it was a 2 mile round trip (felt more like 4), unmarked hike across a high desert to Sunset Arch.

 About an hour before sunset, we took a GPS location at our tents, then we started the hike to the Arch.
 I carried 2 bottles of water, 2 power bars, 37 pounds of camera equipment, 2 tripods and a small REI camping chair.
 It was 1:30 AM the next morning when we finally got back to the tents.